arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 To facilitate sharding and making things seamless for the decision engine we will have a Request Store proxy which will act as the entry point to access Request Store data.
 It will abstract out all the complexities of distributed data, replication, and failures.

-### Scaling the Configuration store
+### Scaling the Configuration Store
 The number of configurations would be high but it would be relatively simple to scale since we are using a NoSQL solution, sharding on configuration key `key` would help us achieve horizontal scalability.

-Similar to Request Store proxy we will have a proxy for Configuration store that would be an abstraction over the distributed configuration stores.
+Similar to Request Store proxy we will have a proxy for Configuration Store that would be an abstraction over the distributed Configuration Stores.

 ## High-level design
 The overall high-level design of the entire system looks something like this